ymadoff/ryba/docs/HOWTO.md

    ./bin/ryba -c ./conf/users/offline.coffee install
    ```

-#Configuring ryba
+## Configuring ryba

 The default configuration works with 6 servers 3 master 1 front and 2 workers
 You can enhance the configuration , for this:

-##change the vagrant configuration
+### Change the vagrant configuration

-Of course if you change the configuration of the cluster you have to tell to vagrant how much VM you want
+Of course if you change the configuration of the cluster you have to tell to
-change the content of resources/VagrantFile to suit your needs
+vagrant how much VM you want change the content of resources/VagrantFile to suit your needs
-take example from the set configuration
+Take example from the set configuration

-##change the component composition of each server
+### Change the component composition of each server

 Ryba needs to know what component will be installed on each server
 You have to change the content of ryba-cluster/conf/servers.coffee in order to suit your needs
 Do not try change the order of component
-Be careful to let the security component for each server as it was written originally ( if you add server , add also the security component )
+Be careful to let the security component for each server as it was written originally
-take example from the set configuration
+(if you add server , add also the security component) take example from the set configuration